Approximating Simple ReLU Networks based on Spectral Decomposition of Fisher Information: Introduction

 Here, the set $\{ X^\top v : v \in \mathbb{R}^m\}$ forms a linear subspace of $\mathcal{H}$.
 Then, we have $J_{ij} = \langle X^\top e_i, X^\top e_j \rangle$, where $e_i$ denotes the standard unit vector of $\mathbb{R}^m$ whose $i$th component is $1$.
 We also have $\langle f_u, f_v \rangle$ $=\langle X^\top u, X^\top v \rangle$ $=u^\top Jv$.

-Since we define $F_0$, $F_l$, $F_{\gamma\gamma}$, and $F_{\alpha \beta}$ by the unit eigenvectors of the main eigenvalues, their norms are equal to the square root of the corresponding eigenvalues, respectively.
-The orthogonality between them is also approximately satisfied.
+Since we define $F_0$, $F_l$, $F_{\gamma}$, and $F_{\alpha \beta}$ based on the approximate unit eigenvectors of the three eigenvalues of $J$, their norms equal the square root of the corresponding eigenvalues, respectively.
+The orthogonality between them also approximately holds.